Get the most recent information on South Australia's response to the Coronavirus pandemic.

 Ways to incorporate

-Incorporation is voluntary for most groups, and there are several ways in which Aboriginal and Torres Strait Islander groups can incorporate:
+Incorporation is voluntary for most groups, and there are several different ways that Aboriginal and Torres Strait Islander groups can incorporate:

-- with the Office of the Registrar of Indigenous Corporations (ORIC)
+- the Office of the Registrar of Indigenous Corporations (which also provides further information about registration options)

 - under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act)